MyPureCloud/developer-center-blog/source/2021-04-16-cx-as-code/index.md

 **Note**: The beginning of the DevDrop covers some of the introductory material we already cover in this blog post.
 The actual demo of the provider begins at ~7:15 in the video.

 # How does **CX as Code** fit into the Genesys Cloud ecosystem
 Before I close this blog post, I want to spend a little bit of time talking about how **CX as Code** fits into the overall Genesys Cloud ecosystem.
 Specifically, when should you consider using **CX as Code** vs. using the Genesys Cloud APIs, SDK or CLI?
-With cloud-based platforms, you are going to usually need to perform three core development tasks: integrations, administration and provisioning (e.g. CI/CD) tasks.
+With cloud-based platforms, you are going to usually need to perform three core development tasks: integration, administration and provisioning (e.g. CI/CD).
 The table below highlights these three tasks, the Genesys Cloud technologies used to execute them, along with their characteristics and use cases:

 ![API vs. SDK vs. CLI vs. CX as Code](comparison.png)

 This wraps up our introduction to **CX as Code**.
 I would encourage you to download and try it out.
-Its an exciting piece of technology and can change the way you think about managing your Genesys Cloud development environment.
-Let's build something great together.
+It's an exciting piece of technology and can change the way you think about managing your Genesys Cloud organization.
+Try it out, don't be afraid to share your feedback, and let's build something great together.

 # Additional Resources
 1. [Terraform](https://www.terraform.io/)